Ice Cream Wars & Scoop Secrets

 184 Karangahape Road, Auckland CBD

-A fun spot on K’Road, this is New Zealand’s first Rolled Ice Creamery and inspired by Thai street vendors.
+A fun spot on K’Road, this is New Zealand’s first Rolled Ice Creamery and is inspired by Thai street vendors.
 Opened in 2016, Bangkok Rolled Ice Cream is made from scratch using the finest local ingredients and is stabilizer-free, egg-free & has dairy-free options.

-It’s all extremely fun, and delicious, and the fact that they are open until midnight each night is a bonus – making Bangkok Rolled Ice Cream a perfect after-dinner spot.
+It’s all extremely fun and delicious, and the fact that Bangkok Rolled Ice Cream is open until midnight each night is a bonus—making it a perfect after-dinner spot.

 Duck Island Ice Cream